 As a producer and engineer, Giles favours an organic approach, often working with bands playing together in the spacious live room of Soup Studio.
-He has run Soup Studio with founder Simon Trought for over a decade, alongside playing bass in Tigercats.
-Recent production credits include Teeth of the Sea, Bess Attwell, Angèle David-Guillou & Johnny Flynn, and engineering credits include Ezra Colelctive, Nubya Garcia, Joe Armon-Jones, The Ligeti Quartet, Ghostpoet & Moses Boyd.
+He has run Soup Studio with founder Simon Trought for over a decade, alongside playing bass in Tigercats and producing ambient music with Moebius Delta.
+Recent production credits include Teeth of the Sea, Bess Attwell, Angèle David-Guillou & Johnny Flynn, and engineering credits include Ezra Collective, Nubya Garcia, Joe Armon-Jones, The Ligeti Quartet, Ghostpoet, Moses Boyd, Steam Down & Sampa the Great.

 To contact Giles regarding production, recording, and mixing, get in touch via email at:

-Below are a selection of recent recordings and productions with a few words of explanation:
+Below are a selection of recent recordings and productions with a few words of explanation, as well a playlist of mixes:

 It was very difficult to pick a favourite of the many exceptional jazz artists that have passed through the studio in recent years, but in the end the standout track is Moses Boyd's Rye Lane Shuffle, which seemed to usher in a new musical era at Soup.
 I believe 13 people were in the live room for this session, and I often seem to have the most fun when the technical capabilities of the studio are being stretched to the maximum.
 This was recorded at Soup’s previous location in Cable St. The current record for musicians in the live room on the ship stands at 10 people, when Ezra Collective were joined by KOKOROKO for the Fela Kuti cover ‘Shakara’, featured on Ezra Collective’s debut album ‘You Can’t Steal My Joy’.